swup/docs/src/docs/getting-started/example.md

 </main>
 ```

-Note: these are just the defaults.
+> **Note** These are just the defaults.
 Both the container selector and the animation selector are
 adjustable in the [options](/options/).

 ## 2. Animation styles